Principal, Conlin Columbia Partnership for Cities

-Associate Faculty, Evans School of Public Affairs, University of Washington
+Associate Faculty, Honors College, Department of Urban Design and Planning, University of Washington

 Affiliate Faculty, Center for Environmental Justice and Sustainability, Seattle University

 Richard Conlin is a partner in Conlin Columbia, which develops community and cultural facilities in conjunction with affordable housing.
 He is also a consultant on sustainability, resilience, food policy, local government and policy development and implementation.